 - Cutting costs by improving efficiency

 Data insight and business goals

-Using some of these high-level organisational benefits can show how data insight can have tangible benefits for an organisation.
-Improving customer experience is important for many, the knock-on effects can be longer customer lifespan, more spend or better reputation for an organisation.
+Using some of these high-level organizational benefits can show how data insight can have tangible benefits for an organization.
+Improving customer experience is important for many, the knock-on effects can be longer customer lifespan, more spend or better reputation for an organization.
 In an example where customers receive regular updates or newsletters from the vendor or supplier, the useful data will lie around interaction with that content.
-Collecting this data gives a baseline to analyse and may generate insight into the relevance or experience associated with that content – little or no interaction can be seen as a negative experience for the customer as they aren’t interested.
+Collecting this data gives a baseline to analyze and may generate insight into the relevance or experience associated with that content – little or no interaction can be seen as a negative experience for the customer as they aren’t interested.
 To improve the experience, the vendor or supplier should then improve the content being sent and tie it back-in to a positive experience for the customer.

 Actionable Data Insight

 Data insight should not be the final stage of this process.
-Having insight can help make decisions or shine a clearer picture on a situation or process within an organisation, it’s how that insight is used that will deliver real value.
-Actionable insight, takes insight and turns it into an opportunity for an organisation to improve or change, giving a clear plan, direction or decision.
-By taking action on what has been gained from the data analytics process an organisation can achieve its goals, such as improving customer experience, as seen in the earlier example.
+Having insight can help make decisions or shine a clearer picture on a situation or process within an organization, it’s how that insight is used that will deliver real value.
+Actionable insight, takes insight and turns it into an opportunity for an organization to improve or change, giving a clear plan, direction or decision.
+By taking action on what has been gained from the data analytics process an organization can achieve its goals, such as improving customer experience, as seen in the earlier example.

 Ransomware is a threat to all organizations and has been prevalent for a number of years.
 Although recent reports suggest that organizations are no... read more

 Earlier this year high street electronics firm Dixons Carphone revealed that a data breach had occurred the previous year, effecting over 1 million... read more